thoka/java2python/README.md

 As demonstrated by the third example above, python scripts can step in, to change the java AST.

 ## TODO

+- get some Verbatim(pre,ast,post) token into pp-java2py to be able to write raw text into translation
+- add some magic to call main methods, to be able to do tests by comparing output of java and translated java
-Write and collect example java files with supposed translations.
+- Write and collect example/test java files with supposed translations.
+- Complete list of not working issues

-Currently broken:
+### Currently broken

 - class initializing
 - subcass parent scope access,  Test needed
 - post/pre decr/incr, Test needed
+- arrays
+- enums
+- ...